Financing in Norway

 4. Financial assistance restrictions

-In addition there are restrictions on the company’s possibility to provide financial assistance in connection with the acquisition of shares or an option for shares in the company or the company’s parent company.
+Separate rules apply where a Norwegian company provides financial assistance in connection with the acquisition of shares in the company or its parent company.

 5. Leasing